Tesla Model Y audio review: An audiophile’s dream?

 Tesla Model Y audio setup

 To tinker with the vehicle’s audio settings, you’ll have to navigate to the ‘Audio Settings’ tab on the 15″ infotainment system.
-Here, you’ll find a five-band equaliser, where we took off 2 dB to the Bass and 0.5 dB off the top-end Treble EQ.
-We set the Immersive Sound to ‘Standard’, as we felt this yielded a good blend of accuracy and a widened soundstage.
+Here, you’ll find a five-band equaliser, here re out optimal settings:

 Read next: A list of our favourite phone holders

-As for media controls, there are the onscreen touch controls and can be accessed via one of the scroll wheels on the steering wheel.
-When the latter is physically pressed it pauses or resumes playback, and when shifted to the left or right will go back or skip a track, respectively.
+As for media controls, there are the onscreen touch controls and physical buttons on the steering wheel.
+When the latter is pressed it pauses or resumes playback, and when shifted to the left or right will go back or skip a track, respectively.
 If you roll the wheel upwards or downwards it’ll adjust the media volume.

 Tesla Model Y audio performance